Elon Musk says BBC’s ‘government-funded media’ Twitter tag will be updated

 The BBC contacted Twitter last week after the designation was attached to the main @BBC account.

-In an interview with the BBC on Tuesday, Mr Musk said he has the “utmost respect” for the organisation, adding: “We want (the tag) as truthful and accurate as possible – we’re adjusting the label to (the BBC being) publicly funded – we’ll try to be accurate.”
+In an interview with the BBC, Mr Musk said he has the “utmost respect” for the organisation, adding: “We want (the tag) as truthful and accurate as possible – we’re adjusting the label to (the BBC being) publicly funded – we’ll try to be accurate.”

 He previously described the BBC as “among the least biased” news organisations.